-The mean-section method was used by the Bureau of Research and Standards (BRS) prior to the transfer of streamflow data collection and processing to the Bureau of Design.
-It differs from the midsection method in computation procedure.
+The mean-section method differs from the midsection method in computation procedure.
 Partial discharges are computed for partial sections between successive verticals.
 The velocities and depths at successive verticals are each averaged, and each partial section extends laterally from one vertical to the next.
 Discharge is the product of the average of two mean velocities, the average of two depths, and the distance between verticals.
 This is repeated for each partial section.
 The additional discharge in the partial sections adjacent to each bank is estimated on the assumption that the velocity and depth at the banks are zero.
 If, however, this discharge is a significant part of the total flow then the mean velocity in the vicinity of the bank should be estimated, or measured if possible.
 The total discharge is obtained by summing the discharges from all of the partial sections, including the end sections near each bank.
-A study by Young (1950) concluded that the midsection method.
+A study by Young (1950) concluded that the midsection method is simpler to compute and is a slightly more accurate procedure than the mean section method.
 This is also the conclusion stated in ISO 748.